pudly/schmopera-hugo/content/articles/cosmic-grandeur-and-human-frailty-crossing.md

 date = "2017-10-09T11:02:00-04:00"
 lastmod = "2017-10-10T09:19:00-04:00"
 publishDate = "2017-10-10T09:19:00-04:00"
-slug = "cosmic-grandeur-and-human-frailty-crossing"
-title = "Cosmic grandeur and human frailty: Crossing"
+short_description = "But forgetting this ambiguous relationship for a moment: Crossing is an engaging opera, held together over its generous hour and forty-minute run time (no intermission, thank goodness!) by a cohesive score happily swollen with motivic unity.
+When a recording becomes available, audiophiles can look forward to listening on repeat like a Wagnerite, collecting and linking more motifs each time." slug = "cosmic-grandeur-and-human-frailty-crossing" title = "Cosmic grandeur and human frailty: Crossing"
 +++